-A Journey in Love Programme: see Appendix 2
+A Journey in Love Programme.

-An aspect of the mystery of love is taught in each year group:
+An aspect of the mystery of love is treated in each year group; children and young people are encouraged to marvel at the wonder and beauty of God's creative love.
+This is reflected in each stage of a person's growth in the primary years through a series of suggested, progressive and developmental tasks, activities and reflections that focus on social, emotional, physical and spiritual development.

-Early Years: God loves each of us in our uniqueness
+Early Years: The wonder of being special and unique

-Year 1: We meet God's love in our family

-Year 2: We meet God's love in the community

-Year 3: How we live in love

-Year 4: God loves us in our differences

-Year 5: God loves me in my changing and development

-Year 6: The wonder of God's love in creating new life
+- Year 1: We meet God's love in our family - Year 2: We meet God's love in the community - Year $\mathcal{3}$: How we live in love - Year 4: God loves us in our differences - Year 5: God loves us in our changing and developing - Year 6: The wonder of God's love in creating new life

-In each year group, the Journey in Love programme consists of 5 areas:

-- Physical

-- Social

-- Emotional

-- Intellectual

-- Spiritual

-Each area is broken down into:

-- Activities

-- · Pause and Reflect

-- Prayer